 - All patterns are written in C Major.
 Encourage students to transpose to other key areas.
 (This is easy to do if they apply these patterns to lead sheets and chord progressions)

 - All patterns are notated for a bar of 4/4 but can easily be adapted to suit other common times and students should be encouraged to explore them in other meters.

 - Patterns are notated in the most sensible format for 4/4 however, they may be elongated or shortened (eg. change quaver (eighth) pulse to crotchets (quarter) pulse) depending on the time signature.

 - If you want a simple chord progression to practice these, use the Pachelbel Progression in C: C – G – Am – Em – F – C – F – G – C or any common pop song progression, eg. C – Am – F – G or C – G – Am – F or get students to make up their own using the common chords in the key of C major (C, Dm, Em, F, G, Am).

 - Patterns are written as “continuous patterns” that flow continuously through the music.
 Many of these patterns can also be played in a “discontinuous” form, which is often more effective (see my note about repetition below).
 Here is an example of a discontinuous version of the common “pop style”.
 Make sure students know that the patterns don’t have to be continuous all the time.

 - This is not meant to be an exhaustive list of all the possible styles.
-Rather, I’ve just included the most common that I come across and that I feel are important for students to explore.
+Rather, I’ve just included the most common that I come across and I feel are important for students to explore.
 These also tend to be the patterns and styles that are most common in the piano literature.

 - Feel free to vary these patterns; composers will rarely stick to just one for long.
 Students can: change styles, go from discontinuous to continuous or vice versa, etc.

-How to Use This in Your Teaching
+How to Use Left Hand Piano Styles and Patterns in Your Teaching